volcano-sh/volcano/doc/design/queue_api.md

     metav1.TypeMeta   `json:",inline"`
     metav1.ObjectMeta `json:"metadata"`

-    // The weight of Queue, which is used by policy to allocatre resource; the
+    // The weight of Queue, which is used by policy to allocate resource; the
     // default value is 1.
 NOTE: it can not expect allocating more resouce with
-    // higher weithg, it dependent on policy's reaction to the weight.
+    // higher weight, it dependent on policy's reaction to the weight.
     Weight int

+    // The resource request of Queue, which is used by policy to allocate resource.
+    Request ResourceList
 }

 type QueueStatus struct {